Nancy Gutiérrez (footballer)

-Nancy Gutiérrez Vásquez (born 2 June 1987) is an American-born Mexican former footballer who played as a defender.
-She was a member of the Mexico women's national team.
+Nancy Gutiérrez Vásquez (born 2 June 1987) is a former footballer who played as a defender.
+Born in the United States, she was a member of the Mexico women's national team.

 Club career

 Gutiérrez played for Arsenal Soccer in the United States.

 International career

 Gutiérrez represented Mexico at the 2004 CONCACAF U-19 Women's Qualifying Tournament.
 At senior level, she played the 2004 Summer Olympics.